 Is this guideline up to date?

-We reviewed the evidence in November 2016.
-We found nothing new that affects the recommendations in this guideline.
+We checked this guideline in January 2021.
+We found no new evidence that affects the recommendations in this guideline.

 Guideline development process